richcsst/Graphics-Framebuffer/README.md

    The scripts beginning with 'thread' requires ' *Sys::CPU* '.
 It is not listed as a prerequisite for this module (as it isn't), but if you want to run the threaded scripts, then this is a required module.
 It demonstrates how to use this module in a threaded environment.

-   Mario Roy's MCE test scripts have been added (well, a script to go get them) to demonstrate alternate multiprocessing methods of using Graphics::Framebuffer, even with Perls built without threads support.
+   Mario Roy's MCE test scripts have been added (well, a script to go get them) to demonstrate alternate multiprocessing methods of using **Graphics::Framebuffer**, even with Perl's built without threads support.
 You will need to have the modules ```MCE::Shared``` and ```MCE::Hobo``` installed.
+For some reason, only known to Mario Roy, the installation of ```MCE::Hobo``` can output a weird warning message.
+Mario says to ignore it and continue.

 ![Divider](pics/pink.jpg?raw=true "Divider")